BUTEC

 The British Underwater Test and Evaluation Centre (BUTEC) is an underwater military test and evaluation range in the Inner Sound between the island of Raasay and the Applecross peninsula, on the north west coast of Scotland.

 BUTEC is operated by defence contractor QinetiQ on behalf of the Ministry of Defence and Royal Navy.
 The range is used for noise ranging of surface ships and submarines and for testing of a variety of weapons and sensors.

 History

 BUTEC was established in the Inner Sound by the Ministry of Defence in the 1970s, the location chosen because of its sheltered, deep water, soft sea-bed and low levels of acoustic disturbance.
 The British Underwater Test and Evaluation Byelaws 1975 came into force on 1 September 1975.
 The byelaws prohibited public access to certain areas of land at all times and the sea range area when in use by the military for the firing, running and dropping of underwater vehicles and torpedoes and for all ancillary activities.
 The 1975 byelaws were replaced by revised byelaws in 1984, which were subsequently replaced again in 2016.

+The range was used for the extensive testing of the Stingray Torpedo in 1982/3 prior to its entry into Service in September 1983.
+It was also used to test a sample of torpedoes from a batch of 50 production torpedoes, with the batch only being accepted from the contractor (MUSL) if the tests were successful.
+This continued on a 6 weekly basis for a number of years using a Britten-Norman Trislander as the drop vehicle.

 In 2002, there was controversy when a high-powered sonar device was tested on the range.
 The sonar had been blamed for the deaths of whales and dolphins and had been banned in the USA.